 Fur pompoms are trending again, adding a touch of whimsical floof to hats, backpacks, key fobs, and more.
 They also make great little creatures and cat toys!
 Faux fur pompoms are so easy to sew, you don’t need to buy them.
-Here’s how.
+Here’s how to sew a faux fur pom pom.

 For this faux fur pompom tutorial you’ll need: